First Ever Guests Return to the Canopy Tower

 At that moment, Raúl Arias de Para, Canopy Family’s founder and president, arrived to welcome them.
 He explained that staying wasn’t possible because the only thing they had were the mattresses that had just arrived that very day.
 The only bathroom available was the one used by the workers, and there was no proper kitchen.

-“We’ll eat leftovers from lunch!” they insisted.
-With some persuasion—and the help of Carmen Martino, who offered to bring towels and sheets—the two women convinced Raúl to let them stay.
-That night, they were surrounded by the sounds of the rainforest, watching the stars and waking up to birdsong and a breathtaking view of the Panama Canal.
+Carmen Martino said, “No problem.
+I’ll bring towels and sheets and a picnic meal” and, the two women convinced Raúl to let them stay.
+That night, they sat alone on the upper observation deck surrounded by the sounds of the rainforest, watching the stars and waking up to birdsong and a breathtaking view of the Panama Canal.

 “Raúl, we’re going to come back when it’s finished,” they promised.

 Now, a quarter-century later, Cheryl and Arlene have returned to celebrate their visit—and their friendship.
-Much has changed: the Canopy Family has grown to include two more lodges, and the forest around the tower has grown taller (since when it was a radar station, managers at the time used to trim it to properly monitor de Panama Canal), and there are now private bathrooms!
+Much has changed: the Canopy Family has grown to include two more lodges, the forest around the tower has grown taller (since when it was a radar station, it was trimmed to properly monitor the Panama Canal), and there are now private bathrooms!
 But the magic of Semaphore Hill and its iconic tower remains.

 “The diversity of birds is still here,” Arlene notes.
 “It’s a credit to Raúl and his team for preserving this environment.”